4 best Sri Lanka safari tours: A Wildlife Adventure Guide

 When is the best time for a safari in Sri Lanka?

 Sri Lanka is an all-year-round holiday destination in Asia and most wildlife reserves are also open throughout the year, therefore, travellers can venture on Sri Lanka safari tours at anytime of the year.
-However, a few national parks such as Yala national park and Wilpattu National Park are closed for a brief period (about one month) every year, mainly during the drought season.
-When the parks are closed the tourist traffic is diverted to other nearby national parks.
-Therefore travelers are able to venture on Sri Lanka safari tours in all national parks except during the closing period.
-Few other national parks such as Minneriya, Kaudulla, and Somawathiya national parks are closed for tarevllers during the rainy season due to the flood.
-Therefore, the tarevllers must throiughly consider the weather pattern of the national park before planing Sri Lanka safari tours.
+However, a few national parks, such as Yala National Park and Wilpattu National Park, are closed for a brief period (about one month) every year, mainly during the drought season.
+When the parks are closed, tourist traffic is diverted to other nearby national parks.
+Therefore, travelers are able to venture on Sri Lanka safari tours in all national parks except during the closing period.
+A few other national parks, such as Minneriya, Kaudulla, and Somawathiya, are closed for tourists during the rainy season due to the flood.
+Therefore, the tourists must thoroughly consider the weather pattern of the national park before planning Sri Lanka safari tours.

 6 days Sri Lanka wildlife safari tour in a nutshell

-These 6 days Sri Lanka wildlife tour is a private tour, which means only the travelers of the particular group participate in the trip.
-Usually, Seerendipity tours organize private tours with a limited number of participants.
+These 6-day Sri Lanka wildlife tour is a private tour, which means only the travelers of the particular group participate in the trip.
+Usually, Seerendipity tours organizes private tours with a limited number of participants.
 There is a huge demand for private tours in Sri Lanka and more and more travelers opt for a private tour, especially after the COVID-19 pandemic.
-Private tours give you many benefits such as freedom, privacy, comfort, and flexibility on the trip itinerary while making the trip at your own pace.
+Private tours give you many benefits, such as freedom, privacy, comfort, and flexibility on the trip itinerary while making the trip at your own pace.

 This 6-day Sri Lankan adventure begins in hot and humid Colombo, which means the tour is ideal for travelers, who stay in beach resorts on the west coast or travelers, who land at the Katunayake international airport.
 In the latter part of the tour, the guests brush the southern and western coastal belts.